How Much Does Machine Identity Matter in Anomalous Sound Detection at Test Time?: Evaluation Protocol Without Machine Identity

 The primary task remains anomaly detection, defined exactly as in the standard \ac{asd} setting: Given an input audio recording, the system produces an anomaly score indicating the likelihood that the recording deviates from normal operation.
 Models are not informed of the machine identity and must process all test recordings jointly.

 We additionally consider a secondary task in which a method predicts the machine ID of a test recording.
-This task is not part of the main \ac{asd}objective and is evaluated only after inference using machine identity labels that are unavailable to the model at test time.
+This task is not part of the main \ac{asd} objective and is evaluated only after inference using machine identity labels that are unavailable to the model at test time.
 Beyond serving as a diagnostic tool, it is also practically motivated by monitoring scenarios in which identifying the abnormal machine is required.

 We now formalize the relationship between anomaly detection without machine identity and implicit machine identification.
 Let $s_m(x)$ denote a machine-specific anomaly score for a test recording $x$, obtained either from a machine-specific model or implicitly via reference data.
-When machine identity is known, detection is based on $s_{m^\ast}(x)$, where $m^\ast$ is the true machine.
-In the absence of machine identity, a natural aggregation strategy is
+When machine identity is known, detection is based on $s_{m^\ast}(x)$, where $m^\ast$ is the true machine ID.
+In the absence of machine identity, a natural aggregation strategy is is minimum aggregation,

 corresponding to selecting the machine whose notion of normality best explains the test recording \cite{tax2004support}.
 In contrast to open-set classification, the machine set is fixed and known, and the challenge lies in resolving the correct machine-specific normality model without identity labels, rather than handling unseen classes.
-Without access to machine identity at inference time, anomaly detection performance matches the standard protocol precisely when
+Without access to machine identity at inference time, anomaly detection performance matches the standard protocol precisely when the implicitly selected machine ID

 highlighting that anomaly detection without machine identity implicitly requires correct machine identification.
-Consequently, any degradation in anomaly detection performance relative to the standard setting arises from incorrect implicit machine identification.
+Consequently, any degradation in anomaly detection performance relative to the standard setting arises from incorrect implicit machine identification and is expected to increase as the number of candidate machines grows.
 For rank-based metrics such as the area under the ROC curve (AUC) and partial AUC (pAUC) \cite{mcclish1989analyzing,fawcett2006introduction}, this degradation occurs only when an incorrect machine is selected and thus grows with the probability of such errors,